-The USA’s national parks are where you’ll find some of the country’s most incredible adventures — and for five days this year, all of them will be free to enter.
-The first free day of 2023 will be on Monday, January 16, in honor of Martin Luther King Jr Day.
+The USA’s national parks are where you’ll find some of the country’s most incredible adventures — and for six days this year, all of them will be free to enter.

 There are more than 400 National Park Service (NPS) sites across the US, with representation in each state and territory and the District of Columbia.
 While the vast majority of these sites are free year-round, many of the most famous national parks in the country — including popular destinations like Yosemite and Joshua Tree — charge an entrance fee.
 For example, the per-vehicle cost to enter Yosemite is $35 for a seven-day pass, while it's $20 per person (over the age of 16) when entering by foot, bike or horse.

-There are just five days in the calendar year when the NPS makes its protected lands free for all to enter, so put these dates in your calendar when planning your 2023 adventures.
+There are just six days in 2024 when the NPS makes its protected lands free for all to enter, so put these dates in your calendar when planning your adventures.

 Do I need to make a reservation?